When was sudoku invented, and who invented it?

 When I start a new puzzle, where should I begin?

 You can solve a Sudoku puzzle in any order or fashion you like.
-The natural human tendency may be to start in the upper-left corner of the grid and work down and to the right.
-This is rarely the best route to follow.
 Many players like to look for the rows, columns, and blocks that contain the most "givens".
-As a player becomes more experienced it usually gets easier to spot a good starting place because the eye gets better trained to see matching numbers in adjacent rows, columns and blocks.
+With experience, your eye becomes trained to see patterns and better starting points.

 What do I do if I make a mistake and end up with the same two numbers in a row, column or block?